Following the conclusion of World War II, the United States was faced with a unique opportunity for economic growth.

 Conclusion

-As we can see from this brief overview, there were several factors at play during the post-war period which allowed American businesses to prosper and grow exponentially during this period.
+As we can see from this brief overview of Post WWII War Business, there were several factors at play during the post-war period which allowed American businesses to prosper and grow exponentially during this period.

 Examining these factors and understanding how they contributed to business success then, we can use this knowledge today to help our businesses succeed in our ever-changing economy here in the 21st century.